Matheus-Ei/Arch-Setup/readme.md

 ### Enable the network
 To enable the network you should run this command
-- `systemctl enable NetworkManager dhcpcd` or you can just run the script `enable-services.sh`
+- `systemctl enable NetworkManager dhcpcd`

 ### Setup the boot loader
 Now there are two commands that you should run to set the bootloader
 1. `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB`
 2. `grub-mkconfig -o /boot/grub/grub.cfg`
-or you can just run the script `grub-install.sh`

 ### Reboot the system
 Now just exit the chroot with the command `exit` and reboot the system with `reboot`